Using Social Media at Your Law Firm

 #1: Interact With Related Content

-Today’s social media algorithms, including Facebook’s, prioritize posts that inspire “conversations and meaningful interactions.”
-Your content will rank higher if it gets a lot of comments and shares, and the best way to get those is to be active on other people’s posts and have employees do the same.
+Today’s social media algorithms, including Facebook, prioritize posts that inspire conversations and build safe communities.
+Your posted content will rank higher if it gets a lot of comments and shares, and the best way to get those is to be active on other people’s posts and have employees do the same.

 Don’t wait for people to follow you.
 As soon as you have an account, get out there and follow: